How Many Valence Electrons Does Hydrogen Have

 Role In Chemical Bonds

-Valence electrons determine an element’s bonding behaviour.
+Valence electrons determine an element’s bonding behavior.
 Elements with the same number of valence electrons often exhibit similar properties.
 These electrons are involved in forming bonds with other atoms.
 Here’s a simple table to illustrate:

 Element | Valence Electrons | Bonding Behavior |